Frequently Asked Questions

 Where Does Dr. Cheng See Patients?

 While telemedicine appointments can be done anywhere there is reliable internet, doctors are still limited by United States federal law to only see patients in states where the doctor holds a medical license.
-Dr. Cheng currently has active medical licenses in California, Illinois, Michigan, New Mexico, and Ohio.
+Dr. Cheng currently has active medical licenses in California, Illinois, Michigan, New Mexico, Ohio, and Texas.
 This may change in the future as her practice expands.

 Do You Take Insurance, Medicare, or Medicaid?